 BTU in its report said 294 coal plants remain in service in the Lower 48, representing 234 GW of generation capacity, with 69 GW of that total having publicly announced retirement dates through year-end 2030.
 The group said the 10 plants that emit the most CO2 represent 16% of all coal plant emissions from those 294 plants.
 The group’s data set includes includes CO2, NOx and SOx emissions going back to 2010.

 The group’s analysis also looks at how the market for different types of power generation, including renewables, is changing in the regions around those top-emitting plants.
-Those 10 plants are sited in eight different states, including two each in Texas and Wyoming.
+Those 10 plants are sited in eight different states, including two in Texas.

 “What’s really interesting is just to look at where the biggest emitters are,” said Bradford, pointing to plants in the southeastern U.S. “You see where those plants are located, and then you see where solar power projects are being sited.
 Solar, in areas like Georgia and Alabama, is going to grow, and if you believe everything in our vetted view [of data], it gets to be a pretty big number,” in terms of renewable energy that could potentially replace coal-fired generation.

 Several Factors Analyzed